 We acquire, hold, use and Process Human Resources-related Personal Information for a variety of business purposes including:

 - workflow management, assigning, managing and administering projects;

 - payroll and the provision of benefits;

-- compensation, including bonuses and long-term incentive administration, stock plan administration, compensation analysis, including monitoring overtime and compliance with labor laws, and company recognition programs;
+- compensation, including bonuses and long-term incentive administration, stock plan administration, compensation analysis, including monitoring overtime and compliance with labour laws, and company recognition programs;

 - job grading activities;

 - internal and/or external or governmental compliance investigations;